bbauska/W3Cx-3of5/README.md

 ```

 <h4>Use an &lt;aside&gt; element to display a tag cloud on the ... side of the main content</h4>

-After the long \<section\> element that contains all the blog articles displayed in the page, we added the HTML code for the tag cloud that is displayed on the right of the page, \"aside\"!
-This is done using - you already guessed it - an \<aside\> element:
+<p>After the long &lt;section&gt; element that contains all the blog articles displayed in the page, we added the HTML code for the tag cloud that is displayed on the right of the page, "aside"!
+This is done using - you already guessed it - an &lt;aside&gt; element:</p>

 <!------------------------------------------------------------------------------------------------>
 <!--------------------- 19. image of tag cloud defined as aside element (20) --------------------->